sychonet/gitrelease/README.md

 4. Set expiry date for the token in `Expires at` section.
 If you don't want the token to expire forever then leave that field as blank.
 5. Select `read_repository` as scope for the token.
 6. Click `Create personal access token` button at the bottom of form.
-7. Copy the token shown on your screen on form submission and paste it in configuration file `config.yaml` of this project.
+7. Copy the token shown on your screen on form submission and use it while configuring this project.

 **NOTE : You can revoke the token anytime you want.**